Monday, 20 February 2023

 no great light, but I think the neurons in

-the way films portray your life flashing before your eyes.
+your brain fire, and images resemble how films portray your life flashing before your eyes.

 I was out there locked in limbo.

-I had no control I have seen brutality and gore growing up
+I had no control.
+I have seen brutality and gore growing up

-in North Belfast but not on this level.
+in North Belfast, but not on this level.
 Just when

 they were injecting, I gripped the blankets